MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

    For example, the health model for an e-commerce application should represent the current state of critical processes like user sign-in, checkout, and payments.

-### Contextualize with business requirements
+### Contextualize flow by using business requirements

 Evaluate the [relative importance and overall impact](/azure/well-architected/reliability/identify-flows#identify-business-impact-of-each-flow) of each flow on your organization.
-Consider factors such as user experience, security, and operational efficiency.
+Consider factors like user experience, security, and operational efficiency.
 For example, in most scenarios, the failure of a payment process is likely more significant than the failure of a reporting process.

 Identify escalation paths for handling problems related to each flow.
 For more information, see [Optimize workload design using flows](./optimize-workload-using-flows.md).